oiax/phx-vagrant/README.md

 ## Configuration of phoenix_live_reload

-Add these lines before the settings of `MyApp.Endpoint` in `config/dev.exs`.
+Add these lines after the settings of `MyApp.Repo` in `config/dev.exs`.

 ```
 if System.get_env("COMPOSE_FILE") == "docker-compose.vagrant.yml" do